jenhausu/3rd-Party-Library-for-iOS/README.md

 * [nmdatepicker](https://github.com/gkopel/nmdatepicker) : Custom OS X Date Picker

 ## Others
-* [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) : Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
 * [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) : A drop-in universal solution for moving text fields out of the way of the keyboard in iOS.
 * [RichEditorView](https://github.com/cjwirth/RichEditorView) : RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing.
 * [What-s-New](https://github.com/mdznr/What-s-New) : Easily present the latest changes and features to your users on app updates.